-Fishing guide for Altona Pier is a popular fishing location located along Millers road roughly 25 minutes drive from Melbourne.
+Welcome to the Altona Pier Fishing Guide.
+Altona Pier is a popular fishing location located along Millers road roughly 25 minutes drive from Melbourne.
 Altona pier can be a quality fishing location particularly with its recent addition of an artificial reef located roughly 50 meters beyond the end of the pier.
 It’s also closely located to natural reef and rocks which produce good numbers of large snapper in the warmer months.
 Often anglers will head towards the end of the pier and cast out as far as they can to get their baits around the artificial reef.
 This location is popular with Kayakers who fish beyond the end of the pier drifting for flathead and snapper.